cdugg/Assorted-Files/MappingPage/README.md

 Must use as a hosted site.
 Street view will not work for local testing. easy solutions:

-- in python2 navigate to folder and type python -m SimpleHTTPServer
+- in python2 navigate to folder and type python -m SimpleHTTPServer then open localhost:8000

-- in python3 navigate to folder and type python -m http.server
+- in python3 navigate to folder and type python -m http.server then open localhost:8000

 Other files needed: